-Satisfaction: drink it in, embody it03 Apr 2014, Posted by Kate's Blog in
+Satisfaction: drink it in, embody it03 Apr 2014, Posted by Aria's Blog in

 Recently I was doing battle with the nagging beast that is loneliness.
 It can be a cruel foe.
 Not stirring and invigorating like anger can be.
 Not edgy and adrenalizing like anxiety.
 It’s okay to talk about being angry and it can be okay to talk about nervousness.
 But loneliness can have a shameful quality that has us tend more towards staying quiet about it.
 I read a beautiful article recently about how this deep shame of loneliness isolates us even further to exacerbate the situation.
 I deliberated for ages about whether or not to post it on my Facebook page and expose myself as a sufferer.
 In the end I didn’t but now I wish I had.
 I like to challenge myself with pushing the edges of personal exposure.

 Anyway the loneliness fought dirty with me, closing me in and stirring a dragging desperation.
 I retaliated by putting on my brave face when I was in company.
 And perhaps partly because of that, the loneliness then played tag with depression in a particularly nasty week.